oliora/oliora.github.io/about.md

 In 2002 I got Bachelor degree in Computer Science at *Saint Petersburg National Research University of Information Technologies, Mechanics and Optics*.

+I'm married and have three kids.

-In 2014 me with my family moved to Netherlands.
+In 2014 I moved to Netherlands.

-Apart from developing I like to cook, travel and enjoy good wines.
+Apart from developing I like to cook, travel, photograph, explore arts and enjoy good wines.

 # Contacts